HB-1925

 Plain Language

-When an insurer uses AI in utilization review, the AI must base its determination on the individual covered person's medical history, individual clinical and nonclinical circumstances presented by the requesting provider, and other relevant information from the patient's clinical record.
-The AI must not base a determination solely on a group data set.
-This requires individualized assessment — aggregate population-level data alone is insufficient to support any utilization review determination.
+Insurers' AI algorithms used in utilization review must base determinations on the individual covered person's medical history, individual clinical and nonclinical circumstances as presented by the requesting provider, and other relevant information in the patient's clinical record.
+The AI may not base a determination solely on a group data set — it must consider individualized patient data.
+This prevents insurers from using AI to make coverage decisions based solely on aggregate population data without considering the individual patient's circumstances.

 Statutory Text